AdrianaSchmit/Color_picker/README.md

 - The Code to push the colors was made with classes from Chrma.js documentation.

-- Aditional help to save to storage
+- Aditional help to save to storage between others that were not able to be listed here.
     - https://www.codegrepper.com/code-examples/javascript/json+local+storage
     - https://www.w3schools.com/js/tryit.asp?filename=tryjson_store